playfulprogramming/playfulprogramming/content/blog/setup-standard-version/index.md

 ## Test The Hook {#testing-husky}

-Now that we have `husky` configured properly, we're able to ensure that the linting is working as-expected.
+Now that we have `husky` configured properly, we're able to ensure that the linting is working as expected.
 Now, if you run `git commit` it will give the following behavior pattern:

 ```
 git commit -m "foo: this will fail"